Five Blogging Tips for New Photographers

 Use Your Best Shots

 More isn’t necessarily more when it comes to your blog.
 Avoid posting every picture you’ve ever taken on your website.
-Instead, post your best shots as every professional photographer do, if you’re looking for some inspiration then do check out some amazing photography portfolio here.
+Instead, post your best shots as every professional photographer does, if you’re looking for some inspiration then do check out some amazing photography portfolio here.

 In order to have great shots to post, make sure you have the right accessories.
 That’s harder than it sounds.